oshadabasnayake/Online-Calculator/README.md

 2 kinds
 1.REST
 2.GraphQL

-### In future i will add this with several languages
+### In future , will add this with several languages

 # What you can learn
 1.programming